 The type of products you produce will likely impact your decision.
 For example, if you are a clothing manufacturer, the risk of injury or damage to property is far less than if you are a fireworks manufacturer.

-How to compare product liability insurance cost?
+How to compare product liability insurance quotes?

-At get indemnity we continue to see stable market conditions for product liability insurance cost, driven mainly by an abundance of insurer capacity.
+At get indemnity™ we continue to see stable market conditions for insurance cost, driven mainly by an abundance of insurer capacity.
 However, certain categories of products still remain challenging (i.e. products designed for children).